A New Theory of Emotions

 Emotions are deeply influenced by cultural and social learning.
 Consider these examples from different cultures:

-• In Japanese, “amae” describes a feeling of sweet dependence that doesn’t have a direct English translation
+• In Japanese, “amae” describes a feeling of sweet dependence that doesn’t have a direct English translation.

-• Tahitian culture has a concept of “my” – a profound sense of exhaustion that goes beyond simple tiredness
+• Tahitian culture has a concept of “my” – a profound sense of exhaustion that goes beyond simple tiredness.

 Interoception and Emotional Awareness